ChrisCummins/phd/docs/2018_07_issta/artifact_evaluation/README.txt

 this system.
 For example:

     Available OpenCL devices:
-        1±:  Device: Intel(R) Core(TM) i5-3570K CPU @ 3.40GHz, Platform: Apple
+        1:  Device: Intel(R) Core(TM) i5-3570K CPU @ 3.40GHz, Platform: Apple
-        2±:  Device: GeForce GTX 970, Platform: Apple
+        2:  Device: GeForce GTX 970, Platform: Apple

-Each item in the list is prefixed by a number and a ± sign.
+Each item in the list is prefixed by a number.
 Pass this number, and either + or - (for OpenCL optimizations on or off, respectively), to the experiment script:

     $ ./02_evaluate_harness/run.sh  <DEVICE_ID>